Staff & Board

 Lee Rinehart is a graduate of Texas A&M University and a former ATTRA agricultural specialist.
 Lee has worked as a cattle ranch manager, an Extension educator, a sailor, and a boat mechanic for the Alaska fishing fleet.
 He lives in Dallas, Pennsylvania, where he enjoys running, hiking, sailboats, and reading.

 Certification Program Director

-Originally from Los Angeles, California, Robert has dedicated the last 10 years of his life to the organic industry — first, as an organic production coordinator at an agrarian organization; then as an organic inspector and certification program manager at one of the largest organic certification agencies in South Korea; and now as a quality manager at PCO.
-Not only does Robert have years of experience in certification program development, his work as an organic inspector has carried him to every corner of the globe, from the organic soybean fields in China to the organic beef cattle farms in Australia; from the organic banana plantations in Colombia to the organic rooibos fields in South Africa.
+Originally from Los Angeles, California, Robert has dedicated the last 11 years of his life to the organic industry — first, as an organic production coordinator at an agrarian organization; then as an organic inspector and certification program manager at one of the largest organic certification agencies in South Korea; and now as a quality manager at PCO.
+Not only does Robert have years of experience in certification program development, his work as an organic and gluten free inspector has carried him to every corner of the globe, from the organic soybean fields in China to the organic beef cattle farms in Australia; from the organic banana plantations in Colombia to the organic rooibos fields in South Africa.
 Robert is also an ASQ (American Society for Quality)-certified Quality Improvement Associate.
 As Quality Manager, Robert’s main responsibilities include managing PCO’s quality system and developing complementary certification programs to meet the growing certification needs of PCO’s certified members.
 The only aspect of Robert’s life that seemingly has nothing to do with organic is his love for playing volleyball.
 Whether it be sand, grass, or indoor, as long as there’s a court (and of course, time) he’s ready to play.